 Orthodontia services.
 These are services for the correction of malpositioned teeth.

-Vision care plans provide coverage for the nonsurgical improvement of eyesight, including coverage for eyeglasses and contact lenses.
+Vision care plans provide coverage for the nonsurgical improvement of eyesight, including eyeglasses and contact lenses.
 Coverage typically is limited and is subject to applicable copayments or scheduled cash allowances.

 Life insurance provides a lump-sum payment to a designated beneficiary or beneficiaries of deceased employees.
 Companies may provide a basic amount of life insurance benefits, which may vary with an employee’s age, income, or occupation.
 Companies also may allow employees to pay for additional amounts of coverage.